Quadratic Formula Calculator

 What is a quadratic formula calculator and what does it solve?

-How to solve quadratic equations using the universal formula?
+How do you solve a quadratic equation using the formula?

-Can the Quadratic Formula Calculator handle complex and imaginary roots?
+Can the calculator handle complex and imaginary roots?

 Is the quadratic formula better than factoring or completing the square?